AliAli-Projects/h1/README.md

    Social Media Marketing

-These products ensure people to better marketing on thier business, allowing their busines to flourish  through strategic marketing method to help you excel and reach all  types of audiences , all you have to do is use "Horiseon"
+These products ensure people to improve  marketing on thier business, allowing their business to flourish  through strategic marketing methods to help you excel and reach all  types of audiences , all you have to do is use "Horiseon"

 <img width="1434" alt="Screen Shot 2021-12-09 at 10 22 13 am" src="https://user-images.githubusercontent.com/94431110/145322853-f3b5eebc-4de8-4d63-8f83-2afbac55cc21.png">